Metamizer: a versatile neural optimizer for fast and accurate physics simulations: Method

-\paragraph{Metamizer Architecture} The neural network architecture as depicted in Figure \ref{fig:architecture_cycle} a) works as follows: First, the gradient $\nabla_u L_i$ of the current iteration $i$ as well as the gradient $\nabla_u L_{i-1}$ and update step $\Delta u_{i-1}$ of the previous iteration $i-1$ are taken as input.
+The neural network architecture as depicted in Figure \ref{fig:architecture_cycle} a) works as follows: First, the gradient $\nabla_u L_i$ of the current iteration $i$ as well as the gradient $\nabla_u L_{i-1}$ and update step $\Delta u_{i-1}$ of the previous iteration $i-1$ are taken as input.
 Then, the gradients of the current and previous iteration are normalized by the standard deviation of the current gradient and the step size is normalized by its standard deviation as well.
 These values are then concatenated and fed into a U-Net \citep{ronneberger2015u} in order to predict an update scale factor for $s_i$ and an update direction that gets multiplied with $s_i$ to obtain the update step $\Delta u_i$ for the next iteration.
+The U-Net architecture was chosen since it allows to model long-range dependencies at coarse resolutions while preserving small details at fine resolutions, reflecting the various domains of dependence of different PDEs.
 Finally, the computed update step is applied to $u$ to obtain $u_{i+1} = u_i+\Delta u_i$.
 For the initial state, we set $u_0 = \nabla_u L_0 = \Delta u_0 = 0$ and set $s_0=0.05$ to avoid initial divergence by making only small steps at the beginning.